 Multiple savings accounts act like tangible targets helping you keep track of the progress towards your most important goals.

-I used to be a saver who lumped all his cash into one savings account.
-It felt great seeing the balance grow but I would find myself withdrawing money from the account to cover a host of different expenses.
+I used to be a saver who lumped all my cash into one savings account.
+It felt great seeing the balance grow but I would find myself withdrawing money for unrelated expenses.
 In the end, I had no clue how I was using my savings and found myself short in funding my financial goals.

 Eventually, I created separate savings accounts and titled each account for its purpose.
+It’s what I call a purposeful savings strategy.
 I had the following:

 - Emergency Fund – enough to cover one month of living expenses

 - Vacation Club – money for my annual vacation